andrericardoweb/movie-and-series-app-flutter/README.md

-# movies_series_flutter
+# App Movies and Series.

-Find and follow movies and series
+### Find and follow movies and series
+Power by Flutter